 What is the ABLE Act?

 The ABLE Act (H.R.
-647/S. 313) is federal legislation that aims to ease financial strains faced by individuals with disabilities by making tax-deferred savings accounts available to cover qualified expenses such as education, housing, and transportation.
+647/S. 313) is federal legislation that aims to ease financial strains faced by individuals with disabilities by making tax-free savings accounts available to cover qualified expenses such as education, housing, and transportation.
 The bill would supplement, but not supplant, benefits provided through private insurances, the Medicaid program, the supplemental security income program, the beneficiary’s employment, and other sources.

 No longer would individuals with disabilities have to stand by and watch others use Internal Revenue Service-sanctioned tools to lay the groundwork for a brighter future.
 The ABLE Act would provide new freedom for a brighter future and is earning wide support every day.
 The legislation, introduced in the 133th Congress by Congressman Crenshaw and Senator Bob Casey (D-PA) on February 13, 2013 is backed by more than 50 national, state, and coalition organizations.